Chasing the Light Magazine, Issue 34

 Photography spanning the globe to inspire and inform

 To all our f11 Members, we hope you’re enjoying our magazine but we need your pictures.
-If you fancy being featured in the Member’s Gallery, please send an email to firstname.lastname@example.org with three low-res jpegs and the story from behind the lens.
+If you fancy being featured in the Member’s Gallery and entered into our annual photo competition, please send an email to firstname.lastname@example.org with three low-res jpegs and the story from behind the lens.
 We’ll look forward to hearing from you.

 Please take a look around our f-11 members gallery.
 Share your photographs with other members and receive David's feedback on your work.

 We are thrilled to commemorate the Third Anniversary of our Chasing the Light Online Magazine by announcing the launch of David Noton's photographic competition for fully registered f11 Members, entitled Your Vision 2015.